martinlejko/zkuskove2025/priprava.md

    * Select nodes in the XML document based on the current context.
    * Apply templates to those selected nodes, based on matching patterns defined elsewhere in the XSLT stylesheet.

+Prednaska 8.

+### JSON
+   * Je to string kde pouzivame utf-8 a potom \escapes kde mozeme pouzit \u4hex number
+   * No octal or hexadecimal digits, decimal only